 Cookies on the UK Anti-Doping website

-UK Anti-Doping (UKAD) today confirmed that Drew Priday, a Welsh rugby union player, has been suspended from all sport for three years and eight months following an Anti-Doping Rule Violation (ADRV).
+UK Anti-Doping (UKAD) confirmed today that Drew Priday, a Welsh rugby union player, has been suspended from all sport for three years and eight months following an Anti-Doping Rule Violation (ADRV).

 Priday, from Rhondda Cynon Taf in South Wales, tested positive for the exogenous anabolic androgenic steroid metenolone and a metabolite of metenolone following an out-of-competition test at TATA Steel RFC on 27 September 2016.